Leonotis leonurus: Traditional uses

-Recreational uses

-The dried leaves and flowers have a mild calming effect when smoked.
-In some users, the effects have been noted to be similar to that of the cannabinoid THC found in Cannabis, except that it has a much less potent high.
-It has also been reported to cause mild euphoria, visual changes, dizziness, nausea, sweating, sedation, and lightheadedness.

-It is sometimes used as a Cannabis substitute by recreational users as an alternative to illegal psychoactive plants.

 Legal status

 Latvia

 Leonotis leonurus has been illegal in Latvia since November 2009, and is classified as a Schedule 1 drug.
 Possession of quantities up to 1 gram are fined up to 280 euros.
 Possession and distribution of larger quantities can be punished with up to 15 years in prison.

 Poland

 Leonotis leonurus was banned in Poland in March 2009.
 Possession and distribution lead to criminal charges.